East Harling: Church of St Peter and St Paul

-East Harling's parish church is dedicated to Saint Peter and Saint Paul and was built in its current glory on the site of an earlier church during the 15th century from the fortune of Anne Harling, an orphan of the Hundred Years War.
-The church is Grade I listed and has a magnificent hammerbeam roof which rises to a height of 45 feet above the floor.
+East Harling's parish church is dedicated to Saint Peter and Saint Paul, and was built in its current state on the site of an earlier church during the 15th century from the fortune of Anne Harling, an orphan of the Hundred Years War.
+The church is Grade I listed and has a hammerbeam roof which rises to a height of 45 feet above the floor.
 The building contains many other medieval survivals such as the panels of the chancel screen, an older screen surrounding the Lady Chapel with intricate carvings in its spandrels, choir stalls in the chancel, remains of a mural and the octagonal font.
-There are also a number of interesting tombs.
+There are also a number of tombs.
 The most noteworthy feature of the church, however, is the magnificent east window which was donated to the church by Lady Anne Herling and her second husband, Sir Robert Wingfield, in around 1460.
 The glass was removed and hidden in the since demolished East Harling Hall, for fear of destruction by Puritan iconoclasts.
 The glass was restored in 1736 under the direction of Thomas Wright and has stood in its current position since, excepting during the Second World War.

 Transport

-Harling Road railway station opened in 1845 as a stop on the Norwich & Brandon Railway, the station remains open to this day on the Breckland Line between Cambridge and Norwich.
+Harling Road railway station opened in 1845 as a stop on the Norwich and Brandon Railway, the station remains open to this day on the Breckland Line between Cambridge and Norwich.